veracity/veracity-documentation/sections/vap/admin-tab/statistics.md

 description: Overview of the Statistics tab in the admin tab.
 ---

-# Statistics
+# Activity Statistics

-The "Statistics" page is divided into two tabs:
+The "Activity Statistics" page is divided into two tabs:
 * Report Statistics - Show usage statistics for reports.
 * Entity Statistics - Show usage statistics for entities.